 How the Jet Age Transformed Passenger Flights

 As the 1950s drew to a close, the Jet Age remade passenger flights by replacing slower propeller planes with larger, faster jets such as the Boeing 707 and Douglas DC-8.
-You felt distance shrink as jet technology cut travel time and lifted passenger comfort with smoother cabins and pressurized cruising.
-By the decade’s end, you could cross the country with unprecedented speed, and U.S. air travel even surpassed rail.
+Distance shrank as jet technology cut travel time and lifted passenger comfort with smoother, pressurized cabins.
+By the decade’s end, you could cross the country at unprecedented speed, and U.S. air travel surpassed rail for the first time.

 - Silver fuselages streaking above cloud bands